Epigenetic

 Strengths

-- +Some models validated in large clinical cohorts
+- +Some models validated in large clinical studies

 Limitations

-- −Privacy and ethics concerns, especially for facial photo approaches
+- −Privacy and ethics concerns, especially for facial analysis

 Samples:Facial photoChest X-rayBrain MRI

-Best for: Clinical research, domain-specific prognostic assessment, not yet consumer-ready
+Best for: Clinical research and organ-specific prognostic assessment — not yet consumer-ready